tyanai/vManager-Plugin-Jenkins/README.md

 -	Updated dependency - Dashboard-view (version 2.10 and above).
 -	Remove apache-httpcomponents direct dependency (plugin size was also reduced).

-##### Version 2.7.2 (Aug 3, 2020)

--   Bug fix.
-When choosing to use User SSH key, the pre-execution file was mandatory.

 ##### Version 2.7.1 (Oct 11, 2019)